runely/calendar-homey/README.txt

 - Only events not started yet or events started but not finished and has start date within 2 months or less will be fetched (this can be overridden in the settings)
 - Recurring events where start date is within 2 months or less will be fetched (this can be overridden in the settings)

+Widget

+The "Upcoming events" widget shows your next calendar events on the Homey dashboard.
+Add it from the dashboard editor.
+In the widget settings you can choose how many days ahead to show, whether to show the calendar name, and the maximum widget height.
+Pick a color per calendar under the app settings (Calendar colors) - the widget uses these colors for each event.

+The widget updates on each calendar sync.
+Tap the refresh button in the lower right corner to refresh manually - for example after adding a new calendar or if the widget looks out of date.

 More info and changelog can be found on GitHub